Monits/static-code-analysis-plugin/README.md

 ## Suppressing warnings

-This is **not** the trick to break the rules but this **is** the way you should face those **few exceptions** to the rules.
+If you re seeing things being reported which you think shouldn't it could be one of two things:

+1. It's a false-positive.
+The tool is convinced of a violation that is simply not there.
+These should be reported to the tool's developers in a Github issue.
+2. You have found yourself in a corner case, where the rule, even 'though correct, doesn't really apply to a particular snippet of code.
+These should be **absolute exceptions**, if you find yourself in this scenario all the time, consider modifying the set of applied rules.

-Since every tool has its own mechanism, you should refer to its documentation:
+Since every tool has its own suppression mechanism, you should refer to its documentation:

 - Android Lint: [Documentation](http://tools.android.com/tips/lint/suppressing-lint-warnings)
 - Checkstyle: [Documentation](http://checkstyle.sourceforge.net/config_annotation.html#SuppressWarnings)